sonertari/A4PFFW/README.md

 # A4PFFW

 A4PFFW is an Android user interface for PFFW and UTMFW.
-Afaik, PFFW and UTMFW are the only firewalls with Android UI for monitoring.
+Afaik, PFFW and UTMFW are the only firewalls with Web, Android, and Windows UI for monitoring.
 A4PFFW supports Firebase push notifications too.

 You can find a couple of screenshots on the [wiki](https://github.com/sonertari/A4PFFW/wiki).